stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 The proposed changes are listed as follows:

 Specify [JSON-RPC 2.0](https://www.jsonrpc.org/specification) compatible methods and payloads for wallet interaction.
-These can be used via a browser object (i.e., via the `window.btc.request` method) or similar interfaces like WalletConnect.
+These can be used via a browser object (i.e., via the `window.WalletProvider.request` method) or similar interfaces like WalletConnect.

 # Backwards Compatibility